Skip to Main Content

 Accessing House of Lords and House of Commons Papers

 Content on the Parliament website extends back to the 2002-03 Parliamentary session.
-For earlier HC or HL Papers, use Proquest's UK Parliamentary Papers database.
+For earlier HC or HL Papers, use Proquest's UK Parliamentary Papers database or the Public Information Online database

 Command Papers are Government publications presented to Parliament by Ministers to convey information or decisions.
 They include: